logmiller/ublock_custom_filters/README.md

-# uBlock Orgin: Custom Filters
+# uBlock Origin: Custom Filters
 > List of custom filters to bypass intrusive paywall modals implemented on various sites.

 ## What is this?